-Calculate the right inversion count through degree n.
+Calculate the right inversion count or right inversion vector of the permutation through degree n, or through degree if n is unspecified.
 The result is a list of n elements in which the element at index i corresponds to the number of right inversions for i+1, i.e., the number of values x > i+1 for which p(x) < p(i+1).